97

 It may very well be that, during a travel adventure, we thoroughly enjoy sitting on the floor of an old, rusty, overcrowded bus, bouncing along a dirt road for 27 hours just to reach a destination that is 100 kms from where we started.
 However, I’m willing to bet that most of us don’t really want to go through that very same experience every time we need to go to the market to buy tomatoes.

 Thanks to tourism, getting around the entire region that surrounds Playa del Carmen (known as the Mayan Riviera) is not only easy, but comfortable and inexpensive as well.
 Air-conditioned minivans travel between every town and village in the Mayan Riviera, often leaving every 15 minutes and running 24 hours a day.
-The cost to travel anywhere in the region is rarely more than $3 – $4 per trip and for an additional 50 cents or so you can even take a luxury bus, complete with free Wi-fi and plush seats.
+The cost to travel anywhere in the region is rarely more than $3 – $4 per trip and for an additional few dollars or so you can even take a luxury bus, complete with free Wi-fi and plush seats.
+If you want to head off on your own, finding a car rental in Cancun is super easy as well, and can be as low as $20 USD per day.

-The roads here are some of the best in Mexico, the taxi operation is well-organized and uses a simple flat rate system, car rentals are cheap and the beaches are kept in immaculate condition.
+The roads here are some of the best in Mexico, the taxi operation is well-organized and uses a simple flat rate system, and a quick online search for Mayan Riviera transportation shows all the options for getting around this region.
 And it’s all thanks to tourism.

 A VARIETY OF FOOD